Mimosa Cake in a Glass: An Easy and Elegant Dessert to Celebrate Women’s Day

 • Bowls

-• 1 Hand Whisk
+• 1 Whisk (hand whisk)

-• 1 Small Pot
+• 1 Saucepan

 • Glasses

-Preparation of Mimosa Cake in a Glass
+Preparation of the mimosa cake in a glass

 You can follow the recipe HERE

-For the custard recipe click HERE
+For the pastry cream recipe click HERE

-– using the syrup from canned fruit.
+– by using the syrup from canned fruit.

-I preferred to prepare the syrup with water, sugar, and the fragrant lemon and orange peels.
+I preferred to prepare the syrup with water, sugar and the fragrant lemon and orange peels.

-3. Lightly soak with the prepared syrup.
+3. Lightly moisten with the prepared syrup.

 4. Add a layer of cream.